-As discussed above, if the Merger and Asset Sale are not completed, we will reconsider our strategic alternatives, including dissolving and liquidating our assets, pursuing another strategic transaction, or operating our business.
-Although less likely than the other alternatives, if our board of directors elects to seek new product candidates for development, we will face the risks related to discovery, development and commercialization of our product candidates set forth in this section, in addition to other risks described in this Risk Factors section.
+As discussed above, if the Merger is not completed, we will reconsider our strategic alternatives, including dissolving and liquidating our assets, pursuing another strategic transaction, or operating our business.
+If our board of directors elects to seek new product candidates for development, we will face the risks related to discovery, development and commercialization of our product candidates set forth in this section, in addition to other risks described in this Risk Factors section.